cyruscyliu/tango-evaluation/README.md

 The test case of in AFLNet's `replayable-queue/` has a len-data format.
 The first four bytes indicates how long each packet is.
 However, I guess AFL++ takes one input as a whole packet.
+NyxNet uses packet(data) to store packets.

-1. Download data into xxx and xxx.
+1. Download data into pfb-eval-afl-24h/ and pfb-eval-nyx-24h/.
-2. Run `convert-raw-bytes-to-pcap.sh TARGET`
+2. Run `convert-to-pcaps.sh TARGET`